kidscancode/godot_recipes/src-4/content/g101/gdscript/gdscript_02.md

 We've taken this quantity and made it a variable.
 You **declare** a variable by using the keyword `var`, giving the variable a name, and then assigning a value with `=`.

-It's often more convenient to set values at the top where they're easy to find.
+It's often more convenient to declare variables at the top where they're easy to find.
 We'll also find it more convenient later, when we start making multiples of this sprite.

 ## Randomizing the movement